FAQs

 Can I travel every weekend?

 You can use your free time to travel as you please, but don’t forget that this is a study abroad programme and your visa has been granted on the basis that you will be attending academic classes and activities fulltime.
-Going away every weekend can be very tiring and will affect your studies, so we would suggest spending some weekends in London!
-Programme excursions are obligatory, so before you book anything, check your GEO calendar and ask London staff to make sure the date is free!
-We do not excuse you from classes or activities because of personal travel.
+Going away every weekend can be very tiring and will affect your studies, so we would suggest spending the majority of your weekends in London.
+Programme excursions are obligatory, so before you book anything, check your GEO calendar and ask London staff to make sure the date is free.
+We will not excuse you from classes or activities because of personal travel.
 Also, you must inform us of your plans by filling in our online weekend travel form.
 Semester students will be given an opportunity for extended travel during the mid-term break, and the occasional Friday will be free on most programmes to give a long weekend.

 Could you tell me more about the Oyster (travel) card?